 Focus groups

 Focus groups were facilitated by members of the research team supported by a patient representative.
 Twenty-six men with prostate cancer on ADT for at least 6 months were recruited from urology out-patients departments at the Royal Hallamshire and Chesterfield Royal Hospitals (approached by the research team during routine follow-up, from prostate cancer support groups, or via recruitment posters).
 See Table 2 for details.
 Study information was posted to the homes of men who expressed an interest, and phone calls were made after 24 hours of them receiving this information to invite them to a group.
-Participants completed a demographic questionnaire, the Godin Leisure-Time Exercise Questionnaire(23) and WHODAS II Questionnaire(24),upon arrival.
+Participants completed a demographic questionnaire, the Godin Leisure-Time Exercise Questionnaire[23] and WHODAS II Questionnaire[24],upon arrival.

-During the focus groups (online supplement) discussions firstly centred around physical activity and experiences of prostate cancer, followed by more in-depth questions regarding QoL and views on exercise training as a way to manage side-effects of ADT.
+During the focus groups (S3 File) discussions firstly centred around physical activity and experiences of prostate cancer, followed by more in-depth questions regarding QoL and views on exercise training as a way to manage side-effects of ADT.
 The practicalities of accessing an integrated exercise programme were also debated.
 Adverse effects of ADT and coping styles were discussed within the groups to understand how exercise might be embedded in standard care.
 All focus groups and interview participants provided informed consent.

 Table 2 Focus group characteristics